brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ## <a name="Sorcerer"></a>Sorcerer

-Sorcerers are arcane casters—straight-up magic users with a variety of spells for attack, defense, and utility (though not many support options, except for the Divine Soul subclass).
-Where they shine is in using sorcery points to bend the rules of magic—for instance, to cast a spell without anyone noticing or make some of their spells stronger.
+Sorcerers are arcane casters—straight-up magic users with many spells for attack, defense, and utility (though not many support options, except for the Divine Soul subclass).
+They shine when using sorcery points to bend the rules of magic—for instance, casting a spell without anyone noticing or making some of their spells stronger.
 Flavor-wise, sorcerers are born with magical abilities and often struggle early in life to learn to control them.
 They make excellent [blasters](/5e-build-guides/blaster-caster-builds/), so if you’re looking for an offensive spellcaster, this may be it.

 Primary Stat: [Charisma](/5e-character-creation/mental-stats-compared/#Charisma)